espanso/website/docs/matches/variables.md

 -   If variable A depends on variable B (because variable B has been injected inside A's `params`), then B **must** be evaluated before A.

-Following on our previous example, we don't have any constrait between the global variable `three` and the two local variables `one` and `two`, so `three` is evaluated in whatever order Espanso prefers.
+Following on our previous example, we don't have any constraint between the global variable `three` and the two local variables `one` and `two`, so `three` is evaluated in whatever order Espanso prefers.